Anitatorki/Data-Model-Fundamentals/README.md

-# Data Model Fundamentals - Practice: Data Cleaning & Relationship
+# Data Model Fundamentals: Data Cleaning & Relationship

 This repository contains a practice exercise to apply the data modeling and relationship concepts learned in the course.
 The goal of this exercise is to analyze the given data and answer the following questions: